-This course delivers an introduction to the economic and organizational dimensions of innovation and entrepreneurship.
-Using case studies of real companies and initiatives, we’ll evaluate how disruptive and incremental innovations bring about changes in the market by prompting new products and services, business models, technologies, and paradigms.
+This course delivers an experiential introduction to innovation and entrepreneurship.
+Using examples of real companies and initiatives, we’ll evaluate how disruptive and incremental innovations bring about changes in the market by prompting new products and services, business models, technologies, and paradigms.

 Detailed Course Description:

 The aim of this course is to provide students with theoretical and applied knowledge on the economics and organizational dimensions of innovation and entrepreneurship.
 It mixes theory with practice, and students will be challenged to apply principles, concepts and frameworks to real world situations.
 It will address the types of market research that can be used for different types of innovations.
 Students will ideate and pitch their own solution to a real world problem of their choosing.